Schotsl/Uwuifier/readme.md

 ### `uwuifyWords(string)`

-The `uwuifyWords` function only runs a Regex on certain characters, by lowering the `wordsModifier` value from the default 1 only a certain percentage of letters will be modified, a value of 0.9 causes only 90% of matching characters to be modified.
+The `uwuifyWords` function only runs a Regex on certain characters, by lowering the `wordsModifier` value from the default 1 only a certain percentage of characters will be modified, a value of 0.9 causes only 90% of matching characters to be modified.

 **Normal**:
 > The random sentence generator generated a random sentence about a random sentence.